 Dribbling in and out through cones using alternative feet is great for building soft touch on both feet.

 Step 1 – Setup 6 cones in a straight line.

-Step 3 – Start slow and then gradually build up speed, making lots of small touches and keeping the ball close to your feet
+Step 3 – Be sure to start slow and then gradually build up speed.
+You should make lots of small touches and keep the ball close to your feet